7 Tips on How to Get a Job as an International student after college

 The more you know about the visa process, your different possibilities, deadlines, and costs, the more prepared and confident you will feel when applying for jobs.
 Try to research which companies sponsor visas, what you need to do to get authorization, and how long the process takes.

 Your school’s career services likely have a lot of experience in dealing with international students and will be able to help you.
 You might try setting up a meeting with a career coach to discuss your specific situation and goals.
 Attend career fairs and talk to recruiters, build relationships and follow up with them for potential interviews.

 In general, as an international student, you will have 60 days after graduation to either enroll in another college program for further studies or enroll in an OPT (Optional Practical Training) program to gain employment after you graduate from college on an F-1 visa.
 If this does not take place within 60 days you will have to leave the US.

 The OPT program allows you to extend your F-1 visa status for a year while you work, train, or intern in your area of study.
 Applying for an OPT program can take several months, so you should apply several months before graduation.

-If you want to stay in the US for a longer period of time, you will need a company to sponsor you for an H-1b non-immigrant visa.
+If you want to stay in the US for a longer period, you will need a company to sponsor you for an H-1b non-immigrant visa.
 This visa will allow you to remain employed at that company for three years.

 The best way to find your future employer is to begin networking early.
 Around 70% of jobs are filled through solid connections.
 Take advantage of your college community and talk to alumni groups who have gone through the same processes.
 Build relationships with your professors or even with the parents of your friends at school.